Human trafficking in Guinea

+Background

-n 2010, the Government of Guinea did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so, despite limited resources.
+Also in 2010, the Government of Guinea did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so, despite limited resources.
 The government sustained its efforts to investigate alleged trafficking crimes and detain suspected trafficking offenders during the reporting period.
 The junta, however, made minimal progress toward combating human trafficking in Guinea since coming to power in a coup d'etat in December 2008.
 While Guinea had an adequate anti-trafficking legal framework, which it had strengthened by enacting the Child Code of 2008, the junta did not report any trafficking prosecutions or convictions for the second year in a row, and protection and prevention efforts remained weak.
 Therefore, Guinea was placed on the "Tier 2 Watch List" for the third consecutive year.
 In February 2009, the head of government issued a declaration giving security forces the right to shoot anyone apprehended while trafficking a human being, raising significant human rights concerns.
-In the same month, the National Committee to Combat Human Trafficking met to evaluate the 2005-2006 National Action Plan and to outline an updated version for 2009–2011, but released no such document to the public.
+In the same month, the National Committee to Combat Human Trafficking met to evaluate the 2005–2006 National Action Plan and to outline an updated version for 2009–2011 but released no such document to the public.
 Many ministries claimed involvement in efforts to address trafficking, but the country was severely limited in its ability to address the problem due to budget constraints, capacity limitations, and unclear allocation of law enforcement and social welfare responsibilities.

-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2017.
+The US State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2017.
 The country was placed at Tier 2 in 2023.